demisto/content/Packs/GmailSingleUser/Integrations/GmailSingleUser/README.md

 * Enter the following Client ID: `391797357217-pa6jda1554dbmlt3hbji2bivphl0j616.apps.googleusercontent.com`
 * You will see the `Demisto App` in the results page.
   ![Demisto App](doc_imgs/demisto-app-result.png)
 * Select the App and grant the App access as `Trusted`.
+* Proceed to the 'Authorization Flow In Cortex XSOAR' section to configure the OAuth 2.0 authorization in cortex XSOAR.

 Additional info available at: https://support.google.com/a/answer/7281227